VzxPLnHqr/sig-pow/README.md

 exponentially more difficult.
 We can exploit this fact as a means to encode proof of work in a manner which is verifiable by the bitcoin network.

-**This concept, while tedious and convoluted, can be used on mainnet today**.
+**This concept, while perhaps tedious and convoluted to express in current bitcoin script, can be used on mainnet today**.
 No protocol upgrades needed!
 Unfortunately it is not usable with tapscript/schnorr, as all valid schnorr signatures in bitcoin are the same length.
 Nevertheless, what we try to put together here is a demonstration of the concept.